MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.AndroidFileSaveStatus

 Critical to capture File save status data and various error codes from different components.
-Microsoft uses this data to analyze if there is any user data loss in the app during saving of files in Word, Excel, or PowerPoint.
+Microsoft uses this data to analyze if there's any user data loss in the app during saving of files in Word, Excel, or PowerPoint.

 The following fields are collected: